vegu-ai/talemate/README.md

     - editor: improves AI responses (very hit and miss at the moment)
     - world state: generates world snapshot and handles passage of time (objects and characters)
     - creator: character / scenario creator
-    - tts: text to speech via elevenlabs, coqui studio, coqui local
+    - tts: text to speech via elevenlabs, OpenAI or local tts
+    - visual: stable-diffusion client for in place visual generation via AUTOMATIC1111, ComfyUI or OpenAI
 - multi-client support (agents can be connected to separate APIs)
 - long term memory
     - chromadb integration